 Paint is a fantastic way to give your kitchen a sleek, flawlessly smooth finish.
 The thickness of it covers knots and grains of the wood, making color the primary focus of the kitchen.
 Paint hides flaws but does require touch-ups, so make sure you have extra paint on hand so you don’t have to color match later.
 Applying the paint with a spray gun is recommended to keep an even and uniform look.
 You can use a paintbrush, but the results will be uneven.

 While paint covers wood, stain brings out the color and imperfections.
 Red Oak, Chestnut, and Ash are popular choices because of texture and the natural impressions of the wood itself.
 Staining usually gives a washed-out look and is meant to enhance not cover, so the color of the wood will affect the overall final color.

 It can get costly buying the tools and supplies you need to complete this project.
 If you get the wrong weight sandpaper or accidentally drop a door before it’s dry then the cost can go up.
 It’s better to let the professionals handle it.

-At Nevada Painting Company, we take pride in all that we do.
-Our professional staff is held to a high standard of quality.
+At The Painting Company, we take pride in all that we do.
+Our professional staff is held to a high standard of quality in Arizona and Nevada.
 From our initial contact with your free residential quote to making sure the work area is in clean condition, we want to make sure that you get what you need at a price you can afford.